ChuanMeng/RLT4Reranking/README.md

 #### BM25--MonoT5
 We use MonoT5 from [PyGaggle](https://github.com/castorini/pygaggle).
 Please first install [PyGaggle](https://github.com/castorini/pygaggle).
 Note that PyGaggle requires earlier versions of packages (i.e., Pyserini), so we suggest installing PyGaggle in a separate conda environment.
-Note that MonoT5 to re-rank the retrieved list returned by RepLLaMA and Splade++ yields worse results; hence we only consider the pipeline of BM25--MonoT5.
+Note that using MonoT5 to re-rank the retrieved list returned by RepLLaMA and Splade++ yields worse results; hence we only consider the pipeline of BM25--MonoT5.

 Use the following commands to use MonoT5 to re-rank BM25 results on TREC-DL 19 and 20:
 ```bash